How to make the best beef bourguignon

 - 2 and a half tbsp butter, softened

-- Preheat oven to 230°C. Place the pork in a frying pan and saute slowly in a tablespoon of Heritage Virgin Olive Oil for five minutes, or until lightly browned.
+Preheat oven to 230°C. Place the pork in a frying pan and saute slowly in a tablespoon of virgin olive oil for five minutes, or until lightly browned.

-- Transfer meat to a casserole dish.
-Add two tablespoons of flour to the meat in casserole.
+Transfer meat to a casserole dish.
+Add two tablespoons of flour to the meat in the casserole.

-- Place in oven for 2 - 3 hours, checking every 15 minutes after one-and-a-half hours have passed.
+Place in the oven for 2 - 3 hours, checking every 15 minutes after one-and-a-half hours have passed.

-- Press juices out of remains in colander and discard the residue.
+Press juices out of remains in a colander and discard the residue.